-Most of the safety concerns people have when traveling to la Palma has to do with natural disasters.
+Most of the safety concerns people have when traveling to la Palma have to do with natural disasters.
 Since there are active volcanoes on the island, one may assume it could erupt during your stay there.
 La Palma is quite safe in this regard as the volcanoes are all dormant with the most recent eruption being in the '70s.
 The island is still a relatively new tourist destination so there are hardly any attacks on tourists.
 Crime rates are also quite low.
 Snowbirds should exercise the same level of caution they would anywhere else and stay aware of their surroundings.
 Doing all this will ensure your holiday goes well.

 Communication, internet, and cellphone in La Palma